transloadit/uppy.io/docs/companion.md

 	server: {
 		host: 'localhost:3020',
 		protocol: 'http',
+		// Default installations normally don't need a path.
+		// However if you specify a `path`, you MUST specify
-		// This MUST match the path you specify in `app.use()` below:
+		// the same path in `app.use()` below,
+		// e.g. app.use('/companion', companionApp)
-		path: '/companion',
+		// path: '/companion',
 	},
 	filePath: '/path/to/folder/',
 };